-Diagram 1.
-Mere Additions of Better off People
+Figure 1.
+Mere additions of better-off people.

-In Diagram 1 above, the height of the vertical lines and the rectangle represent people's welfare according to some suitable measure or proxy.
-Each vertical line represents one individual whereas the rectangle represents a group, the size of which is indicated by the width of the rectangle.
-All the lives in the above diagram have positive welfare, or, as we also could put it, have lives worth living, which is represented by positive numbers.13 Population A consists of two persons, one with
+one individual whereas the rectangle represents a group, the size of which is indicated by the width of the rectangle.
+All the lives in figure 1 have positive welfare, or, as we could also put it, have lives worth living, which is represented by positive numbers.14 Population A consists of two persons, one with half of the welfare of the other, 10 and 20 units respectively.
+In Z, we have added another 998 best-off people with 20 units of welfare.15